 The best place to unwind a long day is Meejana Lounge.
 Meejana Lounge is a contemporary style lounge, located on the top floor of the St George Hotel Jerusalem, Featuring an outdoor terrace and overlooking a breathtaking view of the old city of Jerusalem.
 Meejana Lounge offers appetizing dishes, drinks and an exceptional atmosphere that combines authenticity with modern style.

 Hummus is ever present a proper Jerusalem meal.
-And one can’t truly say to have tried hummus until having visited Israel, as Jerusalem has some of the best hummus places in the country.
+And one can’t truly say to have tried hummus until having visited Holy Land, as Jerusalem has some of the best hummus places in the country.
 This is a blend of chickpeas (usually dry chickpeas, left to soak overnight), top notch quality tahina, garlic, lemon, salt and good quality olive oil.
 Also there are other kinds of hummus, for which other beans are used.